durwood/whoLetTheGoatsOut/README.md

 3. Add bomb to cell, clicking on it loses game.
 4. clicking on non-bomb clears area up to hidden bombs
 5. clicking on non-bomb displays adjacency numbers
+6. Clicking on all non-bomb slots wins game